-FRIDAY of EIGHTEENTH WEEK in Ordinary Time
+FRIDAY of the NINETEENTH WEEK in Ordinary Time

 You have turned from your anger to comfort me.

 (Responsorial: Isaiah 12:2-6)

 Catholics are not afraid to see and admit sin in the Church.
 Our history includes popes who were lechers and murderers, bishops who were war-lords, and generations of priests ordained just for the financial benefits.
 Eight percent of the original “college of bishops” sold out Jesus for money (one out of twelve).
 The first pope cursed and swore that he did not know him (Matthew 26:74).
 Current history stinks of child abuse and bishops’ failure to correct it.
 We “moan and groan over all the abominations that are practiced within the Church,” as everyone who is human should.
 But does it frighten or discourage us?
 No.

 In Ezekiel 16:1-63, after describing Israel’s sins in images so strong the Church expurgates them from the reading, God says: “Yet I will remember the covenant I made with you...
 I will re-establish my covenant with you, that you may know that I am the LORD... and be covered with confusion... utterly silenced for shame when I pardon you for all you have done.”

 God says our greatest punishment will be the shame we feel when he responds to our sins with such overwhelming love.
 If we want to revenge ourselves on others who offend us, that is the way to do it.
 You have turned from your anger to comfort me.
 Our ministry is to “afflict the comfortable and comfort the afflicted.”
 But the bottom line is to comfort as we hope to be comforted.